yannxou/RefaceCPLiveControl/README.md

 ### Delay switch:

 * **A.Delay On**: Enables the transport mode.
 In this mode the keyboard note keys have special functions and can be recalled from any octave in the keyboard for easiness of use.
+In most cases, a secondary note can also be pressed to perform subactions.

+When pressing down the first key, a hint message is displayed in Live's bottom status bar.
+If the first note key is pressed and held for more than 3 seconds without pressing any other key the ongoing action is automatically cancelled to prevent triggering unwanted actions.
+This timeout corresponds to the duration that Live allows displaying messages from the script in the status bar.

 #### C note